tenneyf13/FinalProjectForCSCI1300/README.md

 + C++

 ## Hightlights
-+ used multiple classes to implement this game.
++ Used multiple classes to implement this game.
 + Created a map so the user could easily move around the land.